camunda/camunda-docs/docs/self-managed/console-deployment/configuration.md

 ## Using a different OpenID Connect (OIDC) authentication provider than Keycloak

-By default, Console uses Keycloak for providing authentication.
+By default, Console uses Keycloak to provide authentication.
 You can use a different OIDC provider by following the steps described in the [OIDC connection guide](/self-managed/setup/guides/connect-to-an-oidc-provider.md).

 ## Montioring